Black Friday Sale is about to get Live!!

 Properties

 Phthalo Green is a transparent, cool, bright, high-intensity colour used in oil and acrylics.
 It comes from a Phthalocyanine Blue pigment where most hydrogen atoms have been replaced with chlorine, forming highly stable molecules.
 It has pigment properties and permanence similar to Phthalo Blue.
 It is slow drying and an excellent base colour for mixing a range of bright greens.
 Phthalo Green is an excellent alternative to Viridian because it is intense, mixes well, and can emphasize mineral colours in various tints.
-However, its tinting strength is very high, so it can overpower other colours.
+However, its tinting strength is very high so that it can overpower other colours.
 This pigment most closely resembles the discontinued and toxic Verdigris.

 Permanence